 How does climate change affect microbes?

 Climate change can significantly affect microbial life and increase the global burden of disease through pathogenic microbes.
 Climate change also affects how the ecosystem of microbes interacts with climate to contribute to global biochemical processes.
-Higher temperatures can encourage reproduction of insect vectors of microbes such as Plasmodium sp. that causes malaria.
+Higher temperatures can encourage the reproduction of insect vectors of microbes such as Plasmodium sp. that causes malaria.
 The same has been reported in midge populations responsible for transmitting the bluetongue virus (BTV) to domestic and wild animals through a bite 1.
 Plants can also be affected due to the enhanced growth and dispersal of plant pathogens.
 Another consequence of climate change is flooding and more variable rainfall.

 What do microbes do?

 Microbes are certainly important and useful organisms.
 In the cycling of carbon, microbes are involved in the fixation of carbon dioxide into organic compounds.
 Other organisms in the environment such as plants then use these organic compounds and release carbon dioxide.
-When these organisms reach the end of their life, their decomposition including those of their constituent organic compounds are carried out by microbes.
+When these organisms reach the end of their life, their decomposition including those of their constituent organic compounds is carried out by microbes.
 And the carbon cycling continues.

 In the cycling of nitrogen, microbes help to convert atmospheric nitrogen gas into biologically available nitrogen that can be taken up by plants.
 These are nitrogen in the following forms: ammonia (NH4⁺), nitrites (NO2⁻) and nitrates (NO3⁻).
 These nitrogen compounds are then used to form plant and animal proteins.
 When plants and animals die, the nitrogen in the organic matter re-enters the soil where it is broken down by microbes involved in decomposition.
 An example of nitrogen-fixing bacteria is Rhizobium.